 - Honkarebushi (honkare-bushi): “true dried fillet” is the finest of all karebsuhi because the latter half of the process of sun-drying and mold application is cycled through multiple times.

 The bulk of shiitake you will find is from China, although Sugimoto shiitake are JAS organic certified and grown in a more natural environment than their competitors from China.
 By the way, all Japanese words can be broken down in to “shi-ta-ke” (she-tah-keh) which is how your pronounce shiitake.

 When it comes to producing a dashi, dried, not fresh are the goto product for shiitake, but I never knew why.
 Although to back up my habit of only using dried, I am citing “we can only use dried shiitake mushrooms because fresh shiitake mushrooms do not have the same deep and intense flavors as dried ones.” via Just One Cookbook.Who am I to argue with that, but I need to look into the science of why that is.

-- Powdered although it is a blend of shiitake and maitake mushrooms.
+- Sugimoto has a forest-grown powdered shiitake with no added ingredients or salt although Kayanoya offers a blend of shiitake and maitake mushrooms.

 - Dried Japanese shiitake.

 |Kayanoya||Kayanoya Original Mushroom Stock Powder (a blend of shiitake and maitake mushrooms)|